KiaraRich/KiaraRich.github.io/README.md

 Feel free to explore and learn more about my education, professional experience, and interests.
 Thanks for visiting, and I hope you find something here that resonates with you!

-## Education

-### :woman_student: Rice University - Master's of Engineering Management & Leadership '26
-**Specialization in Data Science**

-### :woman_student: Rice University - Master's of Computational and Applied Mathematics '24

-### :woman_student: Embry-Riddle Aeronautical University - Bachelor of Science in Computational Mathematics '22
-**Minors in Astronomy/Astrophysics and Humanities**

 ## 🎓 Education
-👩‍🎓 Rice University - Master of Engineering Management & Leadership 2026
-Specialization in Data Science
-I am currently pursuing a Master's in Engineering Management & Leadership with a focus on Data Science.
+👩‍🎓 Rice University 2026 - Master of Engineering Management & Leadership with Specialization in Data Science I am currently pursuing a Master's in Engineering Management & Leadership with a focus on Data Science.
 This program combines advanced technical skills with leadership strategies, equipping me to manage complex engineering projects and lead data-driven decision-making processes.

+### 📚 Notable Projects
+- Currently in my first semester and looking forward to future projects that integrate leadership and data science!

+👩‍🎓 Rice University 2024 - Master of Computational and Applied Mathematics

+I earned my Master's in Computational and Applied Mathematics, where I developed advanced mathematical and computational techniques to solve real-world problems.
+This program deepened my expertise in modeling, optimization, and automation, laying a strong foundation for tackling complex challenges in engineering and data science.

 📚 Notable Projects
-Currently in my first semester and looking forward to future projects that integrate leadership and data science!
+Research Paper: Automation in Neural Networks for Predictive Analysis Focused on improving automation processes within neural networks, leveraging Python and TensorFlow for high-accuracy predictions.
+Project: Statistical Modeling for Stock Market Analysis Designed and implemented Markov chain models to analyze stock market behavior and predict trends.
+Project: Mathematical Modeling for Climate Change Data Utilized differential equations and numerical methods to model and analyze climate change impacts using real-world datasets.